Lu Blue: Brooklyn and Toronto

 On April 19, 1933, Blue was signed as a free agent by the Brooklyn Dodgers.
 He appeared in only one game for the Dodgers on April 25, 1933, failing to hit in a single plate appearance.
 He was released by the Dodgers on April 29, 1933.

 Blue played 13 seasons in the major leagues and compiled a career batting average of .287 and a career on-base percentage of .402.
 He totaled 2,365 total bases, 1,696 hits, 1,152 runs scored, 1,092 bases on balls, 319 doubles, 109 triples and 151 stolen bases.

 On May 8, 1933, Blue signed with the Toronto Maple Leafs of the International League.
 He appeared in 113 games for Toronto and compiled a .259 batting average.

-Later years
+Family and later years

 Blue was married at least twice.
 On June 9, 1924, he was married in Detroit to Pauline Chambers, a native of Texas.
 He was later married to Helen Blue.

 After retiring from baseball, Blue became a chicken farmer in Colesville, Maryland.
 He later operated a chinchilla farm.
 He also operated one of the first "baseball schools" in the country.

 Blue died at his home in Alexandria, Virginia in 1958 at age 61.
 He was buried in Arlington National Cemetery.
 Blue's cause of death was acute congestive heart failure due to bronchopneumonia with chronic arthritis as a contributing condition.